FoX bRoAdCaStInG cOmPaNy

 Fox regained a ratings foothold with acclaimed dramas such as 24, The O.C., and House, and comedies such as Arrested Development, The Bernie Mac Show and Malcolm in the Middle.
 By 2005, Fox's most popular show by far was the talent search American Idol, peaking at up to 30 million viewers on certain episodes and finishing the 2004–05 and 2005–06 seasons as the nation's highest-rated program.
 House, airing after Idol on Tuesday nights and having had a successful run of summer repeats in 2005, has also positioned itself as a top-ten hit as of 2005–06.

-2003 that Fox is viewable by 96.18% of all U.S. households, reaching 102,565,710 houses in the United States.
+It was estimated in 2003 that Fox is viewable by 96.18% of all U.S. households, reaching 102,565,710 houses in the United States.
 Fox has 180 VHF and UHF owned-and-operated or affiliate stations in the United States and U.S. possessions.
 Fox began broadcasting in HDTV in September 12, 2004with a series of NFL football games.

 By the end of the 2004–2005 television season, Fox ranked No. 1 for the first time in its history among the 18–49 demographic most appealing to advertisers.